mgrover1/keeling-crash-course/README.md

 8) If the last command worked, you will want to install all the packages you want.
 To do that follow the example here:
 <pre><code> conda install matplotlib </pre></code>

-Here is a list of other packages you will likely need:
+Here is a list of other packages you will likely need.
+This will install the packages globally.
+It is often better to use a virtual environment when installing packages because it allows you to manage your Python packages for different projects.
+For example, one of your projects may require a different verison of a library than another.
+You can find resources for doing so at https://ncar.github.io/esds/faq/#conda-environments

 <pre><code>
 conda install scipy
 conda install netCDF4